 In tests, a fellow researcher from Chichester University found that cyclists who took a blackcurrant supplement could shave around 30 seconds off their time on a ten-mile ride.

 So could a diet of blackcurrants give a boost to ailing hair?
 Could hair loss conditions be slowed down or reversed with a bowlful of the tiny black fruits?

-Well, the good news is that blackcurrants contain lashings of vitamin C, which is great for maintaining hair and preventing conditions such as Telogen Effluvium which can be caused by dietary deficiencies.
+Well, the good news is that blackcurrants contain lashings of vitamin C, which is great for maintaining hair health and preventing conditions such as Telogen Effluvium which can be caused by dietary deficiencies.

-Though blackcurrants alone – or any other fruit, for that matter – cannot reverse the genetic hair loss conditions Male Pattern Baldness and Female Pattern Hair Loss, following a good diet is all part of the package when it comes to maintaining your body, hair included.
+Though blackcurrants alone – nor blueberries or any other fruit, for that matter – cannot reverse the genetic hair loss conditions Male Pattern Baldness and Female Pattern Hair Loss, following a good diet is all part of the package when it comes to maintaining your body, hair included.

 For that reason, it is well worth keeping an eye open not just for blackcurrants but for blackberries during your next country walk.
 The latter often grow wild in hedgerows and are typically ready for picking in the next few weeks.
 They, too, are rich in Vitamin C and packed with antioxidants.

 Food trends come and go, but the ones to watch if you want to give your hair the best possible chance of being healthy are the ones that are full of vitamins.
 Among the more recent must-have foods are kelp, a kind of seaweed and widely touted as “the new kale”, and bone broth, a rather unappetising-sounding soup that is based around boiling animal bones and is packed with vitamins and minerals.